University of Gjilan

 The University of Gjilan "Kadri Zeka" (UGJKZ; Universiteti i Gjilanit "Kadri Zeka", UGJKZ) is a public university located in Gjilan, Kosovo.
 It was originally established as a Pedagogical Academy in 1973 and has since grown into a modern university.

+The University of Gjilan "Kadri Zeka" was established by Decision No. 03/118 of the Government of the Republic of Kosovo on 06 March 2013.
+As of 2026, the University comprises several faculties: the Faculty of Economics, Faculty of Law, Faculty of Applied Sciences, Faculty of Education, and Faculty of Social Sciences and Faculty of Informatics.

+The Faculty of Economics offers two Bachelor programs, being Marketing & Sales Management, Finance and Applied Accounting, and one Master program.